mkdoh3/CT-Ace/README.md

 # CTA - Dash

-CTA-Dash is a client-side application that allows users to store and track their Chicago bus routes.
-When a user log's into his or her account, they are greeted with a personalized message, local weather and news updates.
+CTA-Dash is a client-side application that allows users to store and track their Chicago bus routes, local weather, and news on a sleek dashboard style interface.
+One first login, the user will be prompted to input preferences corresponding to the information they would like to track.
+Then on subsequent logins, users are greeted with a personalized message, local weather, news updates and even a quote of the day.

 ## Installation